7bits/grunt-multiply-layouts/README.md

 Type: `String`
 Default value: None

 Relative path to your jade layouts destination directory.
-They will be used in other templates from this location.
+You should use them from this location in your jade templates.

 #### layouts.mode
 Type: `String`
 Default value: None
 Possible values: `prod` or `dev`

 Production `prod` or development `dev` mode is used.
-You can use only one of it.
+You should use one of it.

-In `dev` mode task will copy template from layouts.src to layouts.dst, plus copy all css and js files used in templates, located in layouts.src from options.staticSrc to options.staticDst.
+In `dev` mode task will copy layouts from layouts.src to layouts.dst, plus copy all css and js files used in layouts, located in layouts.src from options.staticSrc to options.staticDst.

-In `prod` mode task will read templates from layouts.src, replace all css links to one with minifed css and all js sources to one with minified js.
-All css and js files will be minified for each template file separately.
+In `prod` mode task will read layouts from layouts.src, replace all css links to one with minifed css and all js sources to one with minified js.
+All css and js files will be minified for each layout separately.

 ### Usage Examples